maaghia/Multi-Vendor-Ecommerce-Store/README.md

 https://screenlane.com/post/ios/gumtree/

 Features
-The user interface must have dark/light mode
-All actions and states should be implemented using Redux 1- Users
+The user interface must have dark/light mode [DONE] All actions and states should be implemented using Redux 1- Users
 Authentication: User can signup and sign in using email and password with email verification  [DONE], and using Google Account [IN PROGRESS]